Stewardship is giving your Time, Talents and Treasures to support our Cathedral - donate

 He received a PhD in Theology – Ethics at the Garrett-Evangelical Theological Seminary located at Northwestern University in Evanston, Illinois.
 His dissertation was titled: Public and Political Nature and Praxis of Church and Theology.
 In this dissertation he argued from the Eastern Orthodox perspective that the history of salvation and politics are inseparable, and that the Church is indispensable for the former.
 The political is defined very broadly as everything that touches the affairs of citizens.
 Through the liturgy and sacraments, the Church effects salvation in holistic and organic ways.
 It prevents any kind of spiritualization and privatization, because if we succumb to those, and many times we do, it becomes increasingly more difficult to see how faith is ‘relevant’ to the ‘real’ life or why it matters at all.
 By utilizing categories of time and space, both highly operative and with a strong theoretical purchase in theology and political theory, he tried to demonstrate the complexity of space, and the importance of our imagination of time.
 These categories in turn, influence our thinking of certain concepts, such as human rights, and practices, such as, political and theological forgiveness.

-He is proud father of Vasilisa.
+Fr.
+Darko is a proud father of Vasilisa.

 Read more...